emacs-mirror/emacs/mps/manual/source/glossary/l.rst

         will read from it in future.
 The term is often used more broadly to mean :term:`reachable`.

-        It is not possible, in general, for :term:`garbage collectors
-        <garbage collector>` to determine exactly which :term:`objects
-        <object>` are still live.
-Instead, they use some approximation
+        It is not possible, in general, for :term:`garbage collectors` to determine exactly which :term:`objects` are still live.
-        to detect objects that are provably :term:`dead`, such as those that are not :term:`reachable`.
+        Instead, they use some approximation to detect objects that are provably :term:`dead`, such as those that are not :term:`reachable`.

         .. similar:: :term:`reachable`.